 - Press Import, choose the CA certificate, and follow on-screen instructions.

 Once that’s done, it’s time to enter the VPN network settings.
-Click on your account photo in the bottom-right corner of the screen and open the settings.
+Click on your account photo in the bottom-right corner of the screen to open the settings.
 The next step is to select the “Add connection” option located under the “Network” section and click “Add OpenVPN/L2TP.”

-Type the info required (Server hostname, Service name) into the form that pops up, select “Connect,” and you’re good to go.
+Type the info required (Server hostname, Service name) into the form that pops up, select “Connect,” and you have successfully set up your Chromebook VPN.
 If you’re an ExpressVPN customer, you can find the required info here.
 If you use a different VPN, you’ll have to contact your provider or dig through its website to find it.

 How to set up a Chromebook VPN — step-by-step instructions: